bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That's one of the most limiting ones at about 700 bytes or so.
 So we have to work with what we got.
 Again, back to one of the core premises we have to work with what we have, with what the clients have, what the miners have.
-So the Datum Prime doesn't know what kind of miners you have.
+So the DATUM Prime doesn't know what kind of miners you have.
-Like, we don't even know what miners make work behind the Datum gateway.
+Like, we don't even know what miners make work behind the DATUM gateway.
-All we know is we have a Datum gateway submitting valid work.
+All we know is we have a DATUM gateway submitting valid work.
-And part of that is those miners need to, those Datum gateways need to be able to split that work in a way that makes sense for their miners.
+And part of that is those miners need to, those DATUM gateways need to be able to split that work in a way that makes sense for their miners.
 It needs to give the smaller Coinbase data to an Antminer.
 It needs to give the larger one to a WhatsMiner.
 And we can't control how they do that.
-And as things expand and as we fingerprint more, that can be incorporated into the Datum gateway.
+And as things expand and as we fingerprint more, that can be incorporated into the DATUM gateway.
 But we need to give them everything.
 So we give them the entire list of everybody who's got to be paid in that block that they're trying to make of whatever value.
 And you can also use that to verify that we're being sane.